 - Digital

 - □ 32.768 kHz crystal oscillator

 - □ SWD and SWV interface pins

 - External reset

 - Analog

+- Opamp inputs and outputs

-- □ High current IDAC output
+- □ High current IDAC outputs

-- □ External reference inputs
+- External reference inputs

 7. Digital Subsystem

 The digital programmable system creates application specific combinations of both standard and advanced digital peripherals and custom logic functions.
 These peripherals and logic are then interconnected to each other and to any pin on the device, providing a high level of design flexibility and IP security.